WebAssembly/spec/document/core/intro/overview.rst

 .. _value:

 **Values**
-  WebAssembly provides only four basic *value types*.
+  WebAssembly provides only four basic *number types*.
   These are integers and |IEEE754|_ numbers, each in 32 and 64 bit width.
   32 bit integers also serve as Booleans and as memory addresses.